 "I couldn’t imagine a more worthy successor than Claudio," said previous record-holder Mirko Votava, himself a former Bremen midfielder.
 "He’s a great guy and a sporting phenomenon.
 I’m delighted for him, and he knows that, too."

 Pizarro’s landmark strike also saw him become the first and only player to score in 21 successive calendar years in the Bundesliga.
 On Matchday 32, the Werder No.4 stepped off the bench to bring up his fourth Bundesliga goal of the season, a 2–2 equaliser at home to second-placed Borussia Dortmund, before netting the winner against RB Leipzig a fortnight later, raising the age record to 40 years, four months and 18 days.
-With a new one-year deal in the bag, it is one best-mark that is plausibly beyond even Lewandowski’s reach.
+It's one best-mark that is plausibly beyond even Lewandowski’s reach.

-"I'm feeling good," Pizarro told bundesliga.com on Matchday 34.
+"I'm feeling good," Pizarro told bundesliga.com on Matchday 34 of 2018/19.
 "The coach wanted me to stay, I wanted to stay.
 I think I have a good connection with this stadium, with these people.
 I love it!"

 And so the story continues.
 Pizarro’s enduring body and spirit are as synonymous with the player as his procession of goals.
 He is a true legend, who has stood the test of time in an era when teenage debutants are very much the norm.
 And the best part?
 Born on 3 October 1978, he has no legal obligation to consider retirement until he turns 65…